BenMactavsin/Roblox-Luau-Global-Extractor/README.md

 ![image](https://user-images.githubusercontent.com/69454747/146632191-8fc3c87d-8769-417d-952f-580f191547b4.png)

-6. Copy the code inside the `Script` named `GlobalFetcher` that came with `RobloxLuauGlobalVariableFetcher.rbxmx` file inside the folder and run it in studio command bar by pressing <kbd>Enter</kbd> button.
-This will output \*almost all of the valid globals on studio output window.
+6. Copy the code inside the `Script` named `RobloxLuauGlobalVariableFetcher.server` that came with `RobloxLuauGlobalVariableFetcher.rbxmx` file, inside the `RobloxLuauGlobalVariableFetcher` folder, and run it in studio command bar by pressing <kbd>Enter</kbd> button.
+This will create a `ModuleScript` named `FinalGlobalList` inside the `RobloxLuauGlobalVariableFetcher` folder that will contain \*almost all of the valid globals inside a table.

 ![image](https://user-images.githubusercontent.com/69454747/146632237-50b80121-08f3-498e-a129-6244ccbda9fe.png)